Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 The attendee experience engagement cycle plays a different role than leveraging signals that indicate buyer intent.

-What it means: Early-stage interest, nurture with educational content.
+What it means: early-stage interest, nurture with educational content.

-What it means: Active evaluation, prioritize for sales engagement.
+What it means: active evaluation, prioritize for sales engagement.

-Action: Route activity and intent signals to sales for immediate action.
+Action: route activity and intent signals to sales for immediate action.

-Translation: Near-term opportunity, accelerate through the pipeline.
+Translation: near-term opportunity, accelerate through the pipeline.

 2. Real-Time Intelligence Capture